Coinbase is launching instant purchases and ditching the 3-5 day wait period

 Making sure users have enough money in their account to actually afford their purchase is important because Coinbase won’t be placing any holds on instantly purchased cryptocurrency, meaning a user will be able to buy bitcoin and transfer it off exchange before the ACH withdraw is actually completed.

-Of course this means Coinbase could potentially be left paying for a fraudster’s purchase, since banks won’t reimburse merchants for declined ACH withdraws due to insufficient funds.
+Of course, this means Coinbase could potentially be left paying for a fraudster’s purchase, as banks won’t reimburse merchants for declined ACH withdraws due to insufficient funds.

-For comparison, Gemini, the Bitcoin exchange run by the Winklevoss twins, allows users to instantly buy and trade up to $500 per day in cryptocurrency purchased via ACH transfer, but won’t let you withdraw it from the exchange until the withdraw clears.
+For comparison, Gemini, the bitcoin exchange run by the Winklevoss twins, allows users to instantly buy and trade up to $500 per day in cryptocurrency purchased via ACH transfer, but won’t let you withdraw it from the exchange until the withdraw clears.

 The fact that Coinbase will allow instant off-platform withdraws for as much as $25,000 worth of bitcoin before payment is received is a pretty strong statement in regards to how confident they are in their fraud prevention systems.